 WordPress is home to a huge array of plugins, and WooCommerce is no different.
 There are as many extensions as your arm is long.
 What’s more, many of them are free, with optional paid improvements.

 Whether you’re looking to add SEO optimisation to your store, extra security, an SSL certificate, or email marketing, WooCommerce accommodates everything.

 Boasting a dizzying array of themes and styles, your online shop can look however you want it to at the click of a button.
 It’s not just a colour change or two, either – every theme is totally different.

 The layouts and looks accommodate any genre and any feel.
-Professional, upmarket design; down-to-earth street brand; and high-tech niche products: WooCommerce does it all.
+Professional, upmarket design; down-to-earth street brand; and high-tech niche digital products or physical products: WooCommerce does it all.

 Ever find a brilliant service, only to find they only accept limited payment methods?
 It’s bizarre to the point of lunacy.

 Just let me give you my money, you think – before bouncing and heading straight for a competitor.

 Sure, you might prefer one payment model over another, but every customer is different.
 You don’t want to lose revenue simply because a warm lead can’t find a way to give you their hard-earned cash.

 WooCommerce accepts payments from every major outlet.
 Apple Pay, PayPal, Amazon Payments, Stripe, Giropay, and more.

 With the right extension, you can even accept popular cryptocurrencies.